OceanOptics/ACCode/README.txt

 identify the data correctly.
 The easiest thing might be to edit one of the existing import files to fit your data.

-When you run IngestManager, the objects that call the import methods and assign the data appropriately are:
+When IngestManager runs, the objects that call the import methods and assign the data appropriately are:
     ACFileLoader
     GPSFileLoader
     TSGFileLoader